IQSS/dataverse/doc/sphinx-guides/source/user/dataset-management.rst

 Dataset Metrics
 ===============

-All installations of Dataverse track downloads using the Guestbook feature described above and in the :ref:`Dataset Guestbooks <dataset-guestbooks>` section of the Dataverse Management page.
+All installations of Dataverse track file downloads using the Guestbook feature described above and in the :ref:`Dataset Guestbooks <dataset-guestbooks>` section of the Dataverse Management page.

-Some installations of Dataverse have support for metrics at the dataset level for views, downloads and citations using Make Data Count standards.
-For more details on this feature, see the :doc:`/admin/make-data-count` section of the Admin Guide and for the specific API calls, see :ref:`Dataset Metrics <dataset-metrics-api>` in the :doc:`/api/native-api` section of the API Guide.
+Some installations of Dataverse also have support for metrics at the dataset level for views, file downloads, and citations using Make Data Count standards.
+For more details on this feature, see the :doc:`/admin/make-data-count` section of the Admin Guide.
+For the specific API calls, see :ref:`Dataset Metrics <dataset-metrics-api>` in the :doc:`/api/native-api` section of the API Guide.

 .. _cloud-storage: